 Soul Sessions Podcast: JSU Coach TC Taylor

-Today on Soul Sessions, Yolanda Clay-Moore has a conversation with the 22nd head coach of the Jackson State University Tigers, TC Taylor.
+Today on Soul Sessions, we update a conversation with the 22nd head coach of the Jackson State University Tigers, TC Taylor.

-Coach Taylor talks about his lifelong preparation for this job and gives us a look at April 15th's Blue and White spring game at the Vet.
+Coach Taylor talks about his lifelong preparation for the job and he recruits players and coaches for the team.

 Taylor talks with Soul Sessions guest host Yolanda Clay-Moore in today's episode.